-Via Steps {\ref{alg:ALLrec}.6a and \ref{alg:ALLrec}.6b,} Algorithm~\ref{alg:ALLrec} generates a binary search-tree that can be shown to find all stable matchings satisfying the constraints (whenever one exists).
 A core idea underlying the algorithm is {that if recursive calls are made in Step~\ref{alg:ALLrec}.6, then the stable matching $M_{\Workers}$ will be found in the recursive call made in Step~\ref{alg:ALLrec}.6a and the stable matching $M_{\Firms}$ will be found in the recursive call made in Step~\ref{alg:ALLrec}.6b.
 Therefore the only time we can possibly return from a call to Algorithm~\ref{alg:ALLrec} without adding a solution to $AllSolutions$ (in Steps \ref{alg:ALLrec}.1 or \ref{alg:ALLrec}.4) is if no solutions exist to our original problem in which case there will be only one call to Algorithm~\ref{alg:ALLrec} (from Algorithm~\ref{alg:ALLmain}).
-If $M_{\Workers}=M_{\Firms}$ in Step \ref{alg:ALLrec}.5, then $M_{\Workers}$ is the unique feasible solution in the current call to Algorithm~\ref{alg:ALLrec}. }
+If $M_{\Workers}=M_{\Firms}$ in Step \ref{alg:ALLrec}.5, then $M_{\Workers}$ is the unique feasible solution in the current call to Algorithm~\ref{alg:ALLrec}.

 We will now prove that Algorithm~\ref{alg:ALLmain} returns all stable matchings containing all pairs in $V^{in}$ and not containing any pairs in $V^{out}$ in polynomial time per solution.
 We first prove the correctness of the algorithm before proving its time complexity.
-For both results we need the following Lemma that is proved in in Appendix \ref{app:proofs}.
+For both results we need Lemma~\ref{lem:NotIn} below that is proved in in Appendix \ref{app:proofs}.
+Before stating the lemma, we introduce some notation.
 If $D_i$ is a subdigraph of $D^*(P)$ then let $d^+_{\Workers,i}(x)$ {($d^+_{\Firms,i}(x)$, respectively)} denote the number of arcs out of $x \in V(D_i)$ in $A_{\Workers}$ {($A_{\Firms}$, respectively)} that are also present in $D_i$.

 \begin{lemma} Let $D_i$ be any digraph obtained by running IDUA on some instance of the one-to-one two-sided matching market.
 Assume that $D_i$ has $r$ rows and $r$ columns (and therefore, by Lemma~\ref{lemma:lem1}, all stable matchings are perfect matchings of size $r$).
 Let $v \in V(D_i)$ be arbitrary, such that $d_{\Workers,i}^+(v)=0$ {or $d_{\Firms,i}^+(v)=0$} in $D_i$.
-Every stable matching in $D_i$ not containing $v$ is a stable matching in $D_i-v$.
-And every stable matching in $D_i-v$ of size $r$ is a stable matching in $D_i$ not containing $v$. \end{lemma}
+Then, the following two conditions are equivalent. \begin{enumerate}[label=(\roman*)] \item $M$ is a stable matching in $D_i$ not containing $v$.